marisolosman/marisolosman.github.io/_teaching/2017-teaching-3.md

 location: "Buenos Aires, Argentina"
 ---

 3-year position obtained by open and competitive selection processes.
+Since August 2023.
+On leave From August 2023 until March 2024.

+3.5-year position obtained by open and competitive selection processes.
+March 2020-August 2023.
+On leave from August 2021 until August 2023.

+3-year position obtained by open and competitive selection processes.
+Until March 2020.

 Courses
 ======